 To remain the best 3PL partner in the industry, UPS Healthcare has a preferred-carrier Good Distribution Practices (GDP) certification program that qualifies third-party providers and ensures our carrier choices meet business requirements and quality standards.
 We look at three areas.

 Our process makes it certain that only preferred vendors handle your products, consistently conforming to GDP standards.

-The ultimate component of any quality system is its people – a seasoned team of professionals embedded in a 3PL's supply chain.
-There is no substitute for human care in healthcare.
+The ultimate component of any quality system is its people – a seasoned team of professionals imbedded in a 3PL's supply chain.
+There's no substitute for human care in healthcare.
 Our 3PL services are in the hands of healthcare professionals guided by a simple credo:

 Quality First.
 Patient Driven.